Museum Arbeitswelt

 Entrance: barrier-free without height differences, automatic door opener at the entrance door

-Inside the building: all publicly accessible areas, lift between exhibition and event areas, barrier-free toilet facilities and cloakrooms
+In the building: all publicly accessible areas, lift between exhibition and event areas, barrier-free toilet facilities and cloakrooms

 Accessible information and content

-In Easy/Simple Language: Exhibition texts to read or audios to listen to, some in easy language, there is a brochure in easy language about the STOLLEN DER EREMNERUNG
+In easy/simple language: Exhibition texts to read or audios to listen to, some in easy language; there is a brochure in easy language about the STOLLEN DER EREMNERUNG

 Target group-specific workshops: available on request, there is an experienced team

-Seal of approval
+Seal of quality

 • Austrian Museum Quality Seal